 That makes a difference.
 A Dell XPS 13 with Core i7 can handle some modern 3D titles at low settings, while the ThinkPad can hardly handle any.
 You’ll be fine if you stick with older games, or 2D titles, but you shouldn’t buy the X1 Yoga if you care to play Star Wars Battlefront.

 The 14-inch screen, combined with beefy bezels along the display’s top and bottom edge, make for a sizable system footprint.
 Yet, as mentioned, the 2.8 pound ThinkPad X1 Yoga is extremely light – about the same as Dell’s XPS 13, which is substantially smaller overall.
 That means the X1 Yoga isn’t dense, and distributes what little weight it carries well.

 All versions of the X1 Yoga have a 52 watt-hour internal battery, which is not user replaceable.
-The battery is large for system’s size, and it results in long battery life.
+The battery is large for the system’s size, and it results in long battery life.
 The heavy-load Peacekeeper web browsing benchmark drained a full charge in four hours, 48 minutes – almost identical to the Dell XPS 13, a laptop we’ve repeatedly praised for longevity.
-Looping a 1080p video clip further extended life to seven hours, 28 minutes.
-Only the Toshiba Satellite Radius 12 lasted longer in that test, hitting eight hours and three minutes.

 The usual one-year warranty comes standard with the Lenovo ThinkPad X1 Yoga.
 Several upgrades are available at an added cost.